Best Creative Toys for 5 Year Olds by Play Style

 Stoie’s Wooden Musical Instruments Set

-It’s a better fit for a kid who wants to make music and explore sound rather than specifically perform for an audience, more about creating than showing off.
+This 10-piece set includes a tambourine, hand drum, maracas, a flute, and several other instruments, all made from plain varnished wood.
+It is a better fit for a child who wants to make music and explore sound rather than specifically perform for an audience.
+More about creating than showing off.

 For the Crafter